esthersole/HumDig/README.md

 ├── etc.md
 ├── LICENSE
 ├── README.md
-├── show-slides.sh          # a small script to ease firing up the decks of slides on a browser ├── slides-cheatsheet.txt   # slides layout cheatsheet.
-Copy-paste ready └── slides.html             # stylesheet to make the slides look decent
+├── show-slides.sh          # a small script to ease firing up the decks of slides on a browser (Linux)
+|── show-slides.ps1         # a small script to ease firing up the decks of slides on a browser (Windows)
+├── slides-cheatsheet.txt   # slides layout cheatsheet.
+Copy-paste ready
+└── slides.html             # stylesheet to make the slides look decent
 ```